PX4/PX4-user_guide/en/dev_setup/dev_env_mac.md

 brew install px4-sim-gazebo
 ```

-Run the `macos.sh` setup script.
+Run this macOS setup script: `PX4-Autopilot/Tools/setup/macos.sh`
-The easiest way to do this is to clone the PX4 source, navigate into the **PX4-Autopilot/Tools/setup** directory, and then run the script:
+The easiest way to do this is to clone the PX4 source, and then run the script from the directory, as shown:

 ```sh
 git clone https://github.com/PX4/PX4-Autopilot.git --recursive